Articles

 Conclusion

 Understanding the nuances of CPT Incoterms is crucial for any eCommerce business involved in international shipping.
-From clearly defining responsibilities between the buyer and seller to navigating common pitfalls like THCs and insurance, a deep grasp of these terms can help you save time, money, and potential legal headaches.
+From clearly defining responsibilities between the buyer and seller to navigating common pitfalls like THC and insurance, a deep grasp of these terms can help you save time, money, and potential legal headaches.

 By